sachin224099/employee-skill-management/README.md

 # employee-skill-management
 A fully functional REST API built using Spring Boot to track employee skills of an organization.
 A employee can submit request for certification which will review and approved later by managers or HR.

-Tech Stack Used - Spring Boot, Spring Data JPA.
+Tech Stack Used - Spring Boot, Spring Data JPA, Spring Security, JWT Token Testing - Junit 5, Mockito
 Database - MySql